Musicals101.com

 b.
 Feb.
 11, 1907 (Los Angeles) - d.
 May 14, 1982 (Santa Monica, CA)

 A journalist and screenwriter, Saidy wrote revue sketches before co-authoring the book for Bloomer Girl (1944) with Sig Herzig.
-Saidy had a solo triumph with the libretto to Finian's Rainbow (1947).
-The big business satire Flahooley (1951) came and went quickly, but the Lena Horne vehicle Jamaica (1957 had a healthy run.
-After The Happiest Girl in the World (1961) closed quickly despite some strong positive reviews, Saidy retired.
+Saidy had a solo triumph with the satirical libretto to Finian's Rainbow (1947).
+His big business satire Flahooley (1951) came and went quickly, but his Lena Horne vehicle Jamaica (1957 had a profitable run, and earned Saidy his only Tony nomination.
+He co-authored the well-received Betty Hutton TV musical Satins and Spurs (1954).
+After his Offenbach pastiche The Happiest Girl in the World (1961) closed quickly, Saidy collaborated on the screenplay for Finian's Rainbow, which was filmed in 1968.

 Sanderson, Julia